A Knowledge Based User Friendly Approach

 Turned On Monitoring Screen

 Whether you are a property owner who may create a commercial real estate note, a note buyer, a private lender, or anyone who is looking for commercial real estate financing, it can help to think like a bank.
-While you have much more flexibility in your financial transactions, you also lack the background and resources that make a bank operate profitably.

 Much of a bank's success begins with the regulations they must follow, and the way those regulations are supervised.
 The Office of the Comptroller of the Currency (OCC) has much of that responsiblity.
 The OCC is a federal agency that charters, regulates, and supervises national banks, federally chartered savings associations,and federal branches of foreign banks in the United States.
 These organizations must comply with all applicable OCC rules and requirements.